prestonmoline/prestonmoline.github.io/pages/about.md

 Born and raised in Conway, Arkansas.
 I've been married since August 2023, and I graduated from BYU in April 2024 with my Masters in Accounting.
 I love movies!

-I tend to enjoy most movies I watch, not because all of them are good or great, but becasue they were entertaining to me.
+I tend to enjoy most movies I watch, not because all of them are good or great, but because they were entertaining to me.
 This means I may have a different view on rating movies than most people.
-Here is how I tend to rate my rate my movies:
+Here is how I tend to rate my movies:

 5 - Perfect